Angiotensin II receptor blockers (ARBs)

 What if I prefer not to take any medicines to treat hypertension, heart failure, or kidney disease?

-The medicine(s) that your doctor has advised that you use in place of an ARB will have been chosen because they are safer for the baby.
-It is important to take medicines prescribed for hypertension, heart failure, or kidney disease as these conditions carry a risk of serious consequences for both mother and baby.
-Your doctor will only prescribe medicines when absolutely necessary and will be happy to talk to you about any concerns that you might have.
+The medicine(s) that your doctor has advised in place of an ARB will be chosen because they are safer for the baby.
+It is important to take medicines prescribed for hypertension, heart failure or kidney disease as these conditions can cause serious complications for you and your baby.
+Your doctor will only prescribe medicines when necessary and will be happy to discuss any of your concerns.

-All women in the UK are offered a detailed anomaly scan at around 20 weeks of pregnancy as part of their routine antenatal care.
+All women are offered a scan at around 20 weeks of pregnancy as part of their routine antenatal care.
 Women who have used an ARB in the first trimester will not require any extra monitoring.

-Women who continue to take an ARB during the second or third trimester will require additional monitoring to assess amniotic fluid levels and their baby’s growth and wellbeing.
+If you take an ARB after around 20 weeks you will require additional monitoring to assess amniotic fluid levels and your baby’s growth and wellbeing.

 Are there any risks to my baby if the father has taken an ARB?

-We would not expect any increased risk to your baby if the father takes an ARB.
+We do not expect any increased risk to your baby if the father takes an ARB.

 Who can I talk to if I have questions?